nopnop2002/esp-idf-ili9340/README.md

 ---

 # Reference
-A TFT shield like this can also be used with ESP-IDF.
+A TFT shield like this can be used with ESP-IDF.
 ![TFT-Shield](https://user-images.githubusercontent.com/6020549/104253960-10a71380-54b9-11eb-8789-a12c2c769ab4.JPG)

 It can be attached directly to this ESP32.